the-all-spark/rsschool-cv/cv.md

 After graduating from the Belarusian State University (the faculty of Geography and Geoinformatics), I was working for 2 years as a engineer-cartographer in a private company, then entered the master's program and subsequently became a postgraduate student (graduated with the diploma of researcher in 2021).

-During this time and until now I have been working at the Department of Geodesy and Space Arial Cartography as a lecturer.
-My field of interest is computer design, map design, information technologies in cartography, three-dimensional art cartography.
+During this time and until now I have been working at the Department of Geodesy and Space Arial Cartography of BSU as a lecturer.
+My field of interests includes computer design, map design, information technologies in cartography, three-dimensional art cartography.

 Recently, I began interested in programming and in particular Frontend Development as one of the areas in the sphere of technology, which has a great potential.